Asmaudhian/Motivate/README.md

 -   Prettier + Eslint for the code quality

 The .env is in the repository only for demonstration purpose.
 It should not be included in regular project opened to the public.

+# Ready to try it ?

+Head to https://motivate-sigma.vercel.app/ to try the app !